Photo courtesy of Ascend Elements

 “We are poised to become Europe and North America’s leading commercial-scale manufacturer of domestic critical battery materials,” Austin says.
 “Our Hydro-to-Cathode direct cathode precursor synthesis process remains the pinnacle of technology in the battery materials and recycling industry.
 Now, we will become equally preeminent in commercial-scale industrial operations, safety and project leadership.
 I’d like to thank our investors for their continued support and the board of directors for the opportunity to lead Ascend Elements into its next stage of growth.”

-The company operates one of North America’s largest LIB recycling facilities in Covington, Georgia, and says it expects to begin commercial-scale production of up to 3,000 metric tons of lithium carbonate per year starting this year.
+The company operates one of North America’s largest LIB recycling facilities in Covington, Georgia, and expects to begin commercial-scale production of up to 3,000 metric tons of lithium carbonate per year starting this year.
 The facility has the capacity to process up to 30,000 metric tons of used LIBs and manufacturing scrap per year.

 In Kentucky, the company is building a commercial-scale precursor cathode active material (pCAM) manufacturing facility with operations planned to begin in the third quarter of 2026.
 The facility, Apex 1, is partially funded by a $316 million U.S. Department of Energy grant.
 Ascend notes that Apex 1 “squarely aligns with U.S. energy policy related to increasing domestic production of critical minerals and enhancing U.S. energy independence.”